How do you get a Band 6 in Year 12 HSC Advanced English?

 Module C: The Craft of Writing is a completely new module that has come with the new syllabus changes.

-It is concerned with learning how to write skillfully and confidently in different text types, as writing will be an essential life skill!
+It is concerned with learning how to write skilfully and confidently in different text types, as writing will be an essential life skill!

 Let’s take a look at the rubric!